abdiwoli/somShop/README.md

 bash
 Copy code
 npm start
-Usage
+Usage:
-you will need to setup environment variable REACT_APP_BACKEND_API=http://localhost:5000 After installation, the backend will be accessible via the configured port, typically http://localhost:3000, and the frontend via http://localhost:3001.
+you will need to set the environment variable REACT_APP_BACKEND_API=http://localhost:5000 After installation, the backend will be accessible via the configured port, typically http://localhost:3000, and the frontend via http://localhost:3001.
 You can explore the various features, including file management, user authentication, product management, and order processing.